YoussefAmir/WebGen-Studio/Readme.md

 ## Tasks Submitted

-1. Task One: LightBox & Slde Show.
+1. Task One: LightBox & Slde Show using angular.
-2. Task Three: MySQL and Excel Sheet upload.
+2. Task Three: MySQL and Excel Sheet upload using PHP and SQL.
-3. Task Four: Register/Login implementing firebase.
+3. Task Four: Register/Login using angular and firebase.